Espresso coffee machines

 You might save money buying secondhand, but there are some things to check before you hand over your cash:

-- Type of machine: Consider the pros and cons of the different types.
+Type of machine: Consider the pros and cons of the different types.
 Some are easier to use while others provide more control.
-And some can be cheaper up front but may be more expensive over time.
+And some may be cheaper up front but can cost you more over time.

-- Brand and model: Check our espresso machines test results for both current and discontinued models to see how the machine performed in testing.
+Brand and model: Check our espresso machines test results for both current and discontinued models to see how the machine performed in testing.
 Our discontinued models go back several years.
-While we can’t test every machine on the market, if the model you’re looking at was widely available when it entered the New Zealand market, there’s a good chance we’ve tested it.
-Also check the brand’s reliability and satisfaction ratings.
+If the model you’re looking at was widely available when it entered the New Zealand market, there’s a good chance we’ve tested it.
+Also check the brand’s reliability and satisfaction ratings for espresso machines.

-- Age and usage: Ask the seller how old the machine is and how often it’s been used.
-Has the seller owned the machine from new?
-Has the machine ever been used commercially?
+Ask the seller how old the machine is and how often it’s been used.
+Have they owned it from new?
+Has it ever been used commercially?

-- Cleaning, maintenance and repair history: Ask about the espresso machine’s history.
-Has it been cleaned and descaled regularly?
-Has it had other necessary maintenance?
-Have any major repairs been done?
+Cleaning, maintenance and repair history: Ask whether the machine has been cleaned regularly and descaled as needed.
+Have any major repairs been required?

-- Price and guarantee: Compare the espresso machine’s asking price with the prices of similar models on the market.
+Price and guarantee: Compare the asking price with the prices of similar espresso machines on the market.
 Don’t be afraid to negotiate.
 Note: If you buy from a secondhand dealer, you're protected by the Consumer Guarantees Act.
 If you buy privately, you're not – but you might find cheaper deals.

 We've tested 123 espresso coffee machines.